 A shepherd girl cradles a bowl of soup in her lap.
 The flirtatious shepherd cuts a slice of bread and — as the text reads — saucily asks if he can "dip into the goodies in her lap."
 Another woman brazenly strips off her socks to dangle her feet in water.
 Couples freely dance together under the apple tree of temptation and around a bagpipe — symbolic back then of hedonism.
 Where does all this wantonness lead?
 Marriage.
 Music plays, the table is set, and the meat's on the BBQ, as the bride enters with her groom.
 The bride smiles bravely, closely escorted by two men, while the scared groom gulps nervously.

-Tapestries were designed by Europe's best artists and woven from rich fabrics in high-tech-for-the-day factories.
+Tapestries were designed by Europe's best artists and woven from the finest thread in high-tech-for-the-day factories.
 They became a distinctly medieval art form.

-[115, The Lady and the Unicorn, c.
-1500] This exquisite series captures Europe's blossoming appreciation for sheer beauty at the end of the Middle Ages.
+[115, The Lady and the Unicorn tapestry, c.
+1500, Cluny Museum, Paris] This exquisite series captures Europe's blossoming appreciation for sheer beauty at the end of the Middle Ages.
 It's a celebration of all the senses.